two-pack/redmine-plugin-test-action/README.md

 This action is to test for [Redmine](https://www.redmine.org/) plugin.
 It prepares a environment for tests and runs rake command with `redmine:plugins:test`.

+## Attention

+This plugin uses redmine-test-image docker image, and Autobuilds to support Redmine and ruby versions.
+However, the free Docker Hub Autobuilds will end on Monday, July 26, 2021.
+Therefore, tests in the latest environment will not be provided in a timely.

 ## Inputs

 ### `plugin_name`